DivyDeshmukh/docs-experience-and-learnings-/nextjs-learnings/build vs linting vs formatting and more setup stuff.md

 next build
 vite build

-You are doing this:
+You are doing the following:

-Step-by-Step Behind the Scenes
+Step-by-Step Behind the Scenes:

 1) TypeScript is checked
 Ensures types are correct